-Rather than having to open your grill or smoker to check temps continually, a convenient way to monitor is with a digital thermometer – one that works remotely – meaning you can stay in your comfy seat entertaining guests and occasionally check on your grill.
+Rather than having to open your grill or smoker to check temps continually, a convenient way to monitor is with a digital thermometer — one that works remotely, such as the best BBQ Bluetooth thermometers in our guide — meaning you can stay in your comfy seat entertaining guests and occasionally check on your grill.

-Our chosen model, the TP20 Wireless Remote Digital Cooking Food Meat Thermometer with Dual Probe by ThermoPro lets you set a timer according to the desired level of doneness and provides a countdown clock.
+Our chosen model, the TP20 Wireless Remote Digital Meat Thermometer with Dual Probe by ThermoPro lets you set a timer according to the desired level of doneness and provides a countdown clock.

 If you’re tired of guessing and running back and forth to the grill, get a remote digital thermometer.
 You’ll never serve under— or overcooked food again.